KrisCheng/HackerProblem/Python/8_PythonDBTutorial/README.md

 ## Python Database Tutorial

-this is the sample codes for 《Crash Course of Using Database with Python》.
+this is the sample code for 《Crash Course of Using Database with Python》.